 - How will you monitor customer satisfaction? (e.g., surveys, reviews, etc.)

-Your competitive analysis will discuss your competition in the market, and how you plan to be more successful.
+Your competitive analysis will discuss your competition, their market share percentage, and how you plan to be more successful.

 First, simply focus on your competition and what they are up to.